-The body language of lying is something that is very important to learn.
+When someone is lying, you can see the signs in their body language.
+That’s why learning to read these signs is very important.
 This is not to say that everybody you meet will be a liar and a cheat, of course.

 Simply put, knowing how to spot the signs of lying will make your life easier.
-Body language is a dead giveaway when it comes to this kind of thing.
+Body language is a dead giveaway when it comes to lying or any kind of inauthentic behavior.
 Knowing when somebody’s body language is giving away their true thoughts and intentions is critical.
-When it comes to business relationships, in particular, knowing the body language of lying is critical.
+This skill can be particularly useful when it comes to business relationships.

-The underlying theory of the body language of lying is that people can’t control that body language.
+The underlying theory is that people can’t control that body language when they are lying.
 When body language and oral language matches up, everything is fine.
 Otherwise, something is wrong.

-Read on for secrets shared by psychologists that can show you when somebody is lying!
+Read on for secrets shared by psychologists that can show you body language cues when somebody is lying!

 People normally have a specific body language.
 This tip is only useful if you know someone well enough to know what their normal is, unfortunately.
 Sometimes people who normally act one way can act in another.
 The body language of lying will tell you that this means that they are not being honest with you.